 Prepare the evaporative emission canister(s) for the canister purging and loading operation.
 The canister shall not be removed from the vehicle, unless access to the canister in its normal location is so restricted that purging and loading can only reasonably be accomplished by removing the canister from the vehicle.
 Special care shall be taken during this step so that the normal functions of the fuel system components or the normal pressure relationships in the system are not disturbed.
 The canister purge shall be performed with ambient air of controlled humidity to 50 ± 25 grains per pound of dry air.
 This may be accomplished by purging the canister in a room which is conditioned to this level of absolute humidity.
 The flow rate of the purge air shall be maintained at a nominal flow rate of 48 SCFH (22.7 slpm), and the duration shall be determined to provide a total purge volume flow through the canister equivalent to 300 carbon canister bed volume exchanges.

 The evaporative emission canister(s) shall then be loaded with an amount of commercial grade butane vapors equivalent to 1.5 times the nominal working capacity.
 Canister loading shall not be less than 1.5 times the nominal canister capacity.
 The canister shall be loaded with a mixture composed of 50 percent butane and 50 percent nitrogen by volume.
 The butane shall be loaded into the canister at a rate of 15 ± 2 grams of butane per hour.
 If the canister loading at this rate takes longer than 12 hours, a manufacturer may determine a new rate, based on completing the canister loading in no less than 12 hours.
 A Critical Flow Orifice (CFO) butane injection device, a gravimetric method, or electronic mass flow controllers shall be used to fulfill the requirements of this step.
 The time of completion of the canister loading activity shall be recorded.
 Manufacturers shall disclose to the Executive Officer their canister loading procedure.
 The protocol may not allow for the replacement of components.
-In addition, the Executive Officer may require that the manufacturer demonstrate that the procedure does not unduly disturb the components of the evaporative system.
+In addition, the Executive Officer may require that the manufacturer demonstrate that the procedure does not unduly disturb the components of the evaporative system, in which case the manufacturer would have 30 days to provide a demonstration.

 Reconnect the evaporative emission canister(s), if applicable.